twolfson/twolfson.com/articles/startup-time-investing.md

 - Your and your coworker's experience with this system
 - Other heuristics specific to your company
 - Availabilities in your priorities (i.e. by choosing to do this, you're choosing to not do something else)
+- Is there a hard deadline on this task?
+Would failing to finish on time jeopardize something?

 Once you've sorted out the various costs, then you can compare to the value gained: